 This is why the idea of the relaxing life of a freelancer is a myth.
-Not only do they have to do the job they’re trained in, they have to learn how to do all the other essentials – and find the time to do them all, of course.
+Not only do they have to do the job they’re trained in, but they also have to learn how to do all the other essentials – and find the time to do them all, of course.

 In the end, a freelancer is someone who’s willing to take risks.
-Risks that involve putting the responsibility of their working life and career progression on themselves and doing all they can to make their rent at the end of the month.
+Risks that involve putting the responsibility for their working life and career progression on themselves and doing all they can to make their rent at the end of the month.

 It can be a tough life, but it can be incredibly rewarding as well.
 Either way, it’s certainly not for the faint-hearted.

 If you’re thinking of taking the leap our freelancing for beginners guide has practical advice and tips on how to succeed as a freelancer.